Editorial Review

 Anti-Endotoxin Activity

-LL-37 binds and neutralizes bacterial lipopolysaccharide (LPS/endotoxin), reducing the inflammatory response to gram-negative bacterial products.
-This anti-endotoxin activity has significant implications for sepsis research, where excessive endotoxin-driven inflammation (cytokine storm) is a major cause of mortality.
-Studies in Critical Care Medicine showed that LL-37 reduced endotoxin-induced inflammatory mediator production by 60-80% in macrophage cultures.
+Studies in Critical Care Medicine found that LL-37 reduced endotoxin-induced inflammatory mediator production by 60–80% in macrophage cultures.
 See our LL-37 research guide for comprehensive data.

 Free Peptide Calculator